ceford/cefjdemos-data-jdm-help-en/articles/users/user-notes-new-or-edit.md

 ## Description

-User notes are pieces of information which can be assigned to registered users on your Joomla! site.
-For example, user notes can contain comments about 'offending' or 'difficult' users etc.
+User notes are pieces of information which can be assigned to registered users on a Joomla! site.
+For example, user notes can contain comments about 'offending' or 'difficult' users.

-In this page you can create a new user note or edit an existing user note.
+The *User Notes: New or Edit* page is used to create a new user note or edit an existing user note.

 ### Common Elements